AntonMoustache/handbooks/remote-handbook.md

 If you’ve found this book helpful, awesome.
 If you think there are some additional things we should add to it, even better.
 We want joining next to be as seamless an experience as possible.
 To make a suggestion add an [issue](https://github.com/we-are-next/wearenext.co.za/issues/new), or submit a pull request on GitHub.
-If that’s confusing, send a mail to [readme@wearenext.co.za](mailto:readme@wearenext.co.za).
+If that’s confusing, send a mail to [readme@wearenext.co.za](mailto:readme@wearenext.co.za)